RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Show cells grouped in sections.
 Level 1 cells are defined by `#%%` (as before), level 2 cells by `#%%%`, level 3 cells by `#%%%%` and so on.
-If using this new syntax, all  n+1 cells will be conveniently grouped under top-level cells in the outline tree.
+If using this new syntax, all  `n+1` cells will be conveniently grouped under n-level cells in the outline tree.
-* Add option to sort files alphabetically.
+* Add an option to sort files alphabetically.
 By default files are shown in the same order as in the Editor.

 #### API Changes